 What We Are

-The Graduate Students' Association of the University of Alberta (GSA) actively represents and advocates for graduate students at the University of Alberta, with government, and in the broader post-secondary community.
+The Graduate Students' Association of the University of Alberta (GSA) is a non-partisan organization that actively represents and advocates for graduate students at the University of Alberta, with government, and in the broader post-secondary community.
 Prior to 1972, the GSA operated as a Society under Alberta's Societies Act.

 Since 1972, the GSA has existed under the province’s Post-Secondary Learning Act (PSLA) as a separate, not-for-profit corporation to represent graduate students at the University of Alberta to administration (including the Board of Governors) and government.
 As a separate corporation, the GSA is governed by a Council established by the PSLA, led by Directly-Elected Officers, and managed by a professional staff, with management reporting regularly to the President, Board, and Council; the GSA also has its own lawyers, auditor, and chartered accountant.